Device Review

 Screen

-The 60 Hz refresh rate is standard for this class.
+The 60 Hz refresh rate is standard for this tier; no complaints.

 Performance